Forthfireboy/bikini-horrors-mobile-opt/README.md

 - Much more can be read [HERE](FEATURES.md)

 > [!NOTE]
-> Please keep in mind that, despite these differences, we do not consider our engine to be any better or worse than the others.
+> Please keep in mind that, despite these differences, we do not consider our engine to be any better or worse than the others
+> To help protect the source code, please keep the embedding option enabled when packaging the APK.
+Thank you for your cooperation.

 ---